UPPMAX/UPPMAX-documentation/docs/software/matlab.md

 ### First time, since May 13 2024

 - If you use MATLAB after May 13 2024, of any version, you have to do the following step to be able to use the full features of running parallel jobs.
+    - only needs to be called once per version of MATLAB.
 - After logging into the cluster, configure MATLAB to run parallel jobs on the cluster by calling the shell script configCluster.sh.

 ```console